-Fishing has a long history at the Port of San Francisco dating back to the 1900s when a part of the waterfront was set aside for commercial fishing, aptly named Fisherman’s Wharf.
-Since then, Fisherman’s Wharf has evolved from fishermen selling their daily catch from the boats to setting up stalls that turned into a thriving eateries.
+The Port has a long history of fishing.
+In the 1900s, a part of the waterfront was set aside for commercial fishing, named Fisherman’s Wharf.
+The neighborhood evolved from fishers selling their catch from the boats to stalls that turned into a thriving eateries.

-Today, locals and tourists can still take part in this traditional fishing culture at Fisherman’s Wharf.
-Pier 45 has state-of-the-art fish processing facilities and produces more than 21 million pounds of fish every year and supplies three-quarters of the fish in San Francisco restaurants.
+Visitors can still see traditional fishing culture at Fisherman’s Wharf.
+More than 21 million pounds of fish every year get processed at Pier 45.
+Local fishers supplies three-quarters of the fish in San Francisco restaurants.

-Fishing is allowed from public spaces along the Port waterfront.
-There are several public piers across the waterfront perfect for fishing.
-Waterside parks, including Agua Vista Park, Pier 94 wetlands and Brannan Street Wharf, also offer ample space for fishing.
+Visitors can fish from public spaces and piers along the Port waterfront.
+Waterside parks, including Agua Vista Park, Pier 94 and Brannan Street Wharf have plenty of space for fishing.

-Visit Commercial Fishing for information about business opportunities for commercial fisheries and sport fishing excursions.
+Visit Commercial Fishing for business opportunities for commercial fisheries.

 Sport Fishing